ravencats111/stats220/content/objs/obj04.md

 By the end of this week, students should be able to

-* Translate data wrangling problems in clean and expressive code
+* Translate data wrangling problems into clean and expressive code
 * Explain and describe the difference of logical operators:
   + `!`
   + `&`
   + `|`
   + `&&`
   + `||`
+* Explain primary and foreign keys for relational data
 * Write {dplyr} code to solve a wide range of data manipulation problems:
   + one table verbs
   + two table verbs